UBC-MDS/ds-toolbox/chapters/en/module3.md

 <opt text='In practice, most data science projects involve collaboration on documents that contain code (e.g., Jupyter notebooks), and version control tools facilitate collaboration on such documents.'>
 </opt>
 <opt text='Version control tools check the accuracy of your code.' correct='true'>

+Correct!
+Version control has many benefits as was described in the previous answers 1, 2, and 3, but it is not related to how good is your code.
 </opt>
 </choice>